patleeman/FastNotes/readme.md

         note tag peek python or bash and work

     ![](/media/find_note_peek.gif?raw=true)

+    List all notes in note folder

+        note tag all
+        note tag list
+        note list
+        note all

+    List all used tags in notes folder

+        note tag
+        note tags

 * **last** - Open the last modified note in your notes directory.

         note last